RESOURCES:

 Are opioids appropriate for treating Chronic Pain?

-• Opioids are not typically recommended as a first line of treatment for chronic pain but, when prescribed appropriately, significantly improve the lives of some patients.
+Opioids are not typically recommended as a first or second line of treatment for chronic pain but, when prescribed appropriately, significantly improve the lives of some patients.

 Are Chronic Pain patients addicted to their medication?

-• Most pain patients are not addicted to their medication; they use medication on a set schedule in ways that improve their lives.
+By contract, pain patients who appropriately use opioids take medication on a set schedule in ways that improve their lives.

 What is the risk of addiction?

-• Most people who misuse prescription opioids did not receive them while under a doctor’s care; they stole, borrowed or bought medication that had been prescribed to others.
+Large national surveys show that most people who misuse prescription opioids did not receive them while under a doctor’s care; they stole, borrowed. or bought medication that had been prescribed to others.
 This is known as “diversion.”

 What is the risk of accidental overdose?